IOTA-NET/IotaWallet.NET/README.md

 # Installation from Nuget.org

 ### [!]
-Note the following packages must be installed explicitly, do not skip it. !!!
+Note the following two packages must be installed explicitly, do not skip it. !!! :rage:

-> dotnet add package IotaWallet.Net.Domain
+> dotnet add package IotaWallet.Net.Domain --prerelease

 Or download from [here](https://www.nuget.org/packages/IotaWallet.Net.Domain/).

-> dotnet add package IotaWallet.Net
+> dotnet add package IotaWallet.Net --prerelease

 Or download from [here](https://www.nuget.org/packages/IotaWallet.Net/).

-### Architecture support
+### Architecture support :grin:

 It currently supports `Windows x64` and `Linux x86_64`.

-### Additional Instructions for Linux
+### Additional Instructions for Linux :open_mouth:

 After installing `IotaWallet.Net.Domain`, when you build using `dotnet build`, you would see a file `libiota_wallet.so`.
 This is the precompiled rust bindings.
 You need to add it to your lib path.